-Interested in a career in the federal technology workplace?
-ACT-IAC Young Professionals Council works to recruit, educate, and engage young professionals and to assist in developing strategies to advance young professionals in the federal technology workplace.
-The Council’s leadership is represented by a number of young leaders.
-They often feature insightful information in their events, which highlight various sectors of federal government.
+As they say, it's all about technology these days.
+If you're interested in a career in federal technology, ACT-IAC NexUS works to recruit, educate, engage and assist in developing strategies to advance all professionals in this space.
+They often feature insightful information regarding public-private partnerships in their events, which highlight various sectors of federal government.

 Hill Staff Organizations and Groups

 For those who want to pursue the excitement of Capitol Hill, this page features a number of social and professional networking groups, including Congressional Black Associates, Congressional Hispanic Staff Association, Congressional Chorus, and Congressional Legislative Staff Association.
 While you need to be working on the Hill to be eligible to join, having contacts with any members of these groups can be helpful for getting your foot in the door.